 As your boat sits deep in the water and moves, the water flows down the sides of your boat at an equal rate.
 By placing the Wakesurf Edge it channels the water flow on one side, causing the boat to yaw slightly and re-shaping that void in the water that the boat creates.
 Once the boat moves through the space at that angle, the water then converges at a different rate and shapes one side of the wake cleaner than the other.
 It’s all about how that water converges and the rate at which it colides and forms the wave.

 Use the diagram for a good starting point to attach your Wakesurf Edge.
 It’s important to note that when your boat is still in the water it sits at a different angle than when your boat is pulling at wake surf speed.
 Attach your Wakesurf Edge at a slight upward angle to reflect the angle that your boat will travel in during the ride.
 That will ensure that the face of the Wakesurf Edge is causing optimal water flow obstruction and forming the best possible wave shape.
 A good rule of thumb on how deep to attach the Wakesurf Edge is to attach it so that 2 or 3 inches of the Wakesurf Edge is sticking out of the water.
 Remember that the back of the boat sinks down upon acceleratation.

 FORWARD ON THE BOAT

-Placing the Wakesurf Edge too far forward up the boat will cause the wake to be smaller and narrower.
-It will be tough to ride this wave.
+Placing the Wakesurf Edge more forward up the boat will cause the wake to be steeper and shorter.

 BACKWARD ON THE BOAT

-Placing the Wakesurf Edge too far back on the boat will cause the wake to be shorter and taller.
-There will not be much space to surf on this wave and the face of the wave will be very steep.
+Placing the Wakesurf Edge all the way back on the boat will cause the wake to be longer and not as steep/tall.

 – Kevin Finnen, Truckee CA – 1995 MasterCraft Maristar 200 VRS Owner and WS Edge Pro Shaper 2 User.